Tyson Billings a.k.a. Freedom George expected to plea out, be released from jail | CBC News

 During the protests, Billings would often appear alongside Pat King, another prominent figure and one of the convoy leaders.

-The two are co-accused of two counts each of intimidation and obstructing police.
-They are charged with one count each of mischief, counselling to commit mischief, counselling to obstruct police, counselling intimidation, disobeying a court order and counselling to disobey a court order.
+The two are co-accused of two counts each of intimidation and obstructing police and one count each of mischief, counselling to commit mischief, counselling to obstruct police, counselling intimidation, disobeying a court order and counselling to disobey a court order.

-Supporters with close contact to Billings, who lives in Alberta, expect his release following a Wednesday court appearance, scheduled for 10 a.m.

-Typical sentencing for charges of that nature, according to legal convention, would mean if Billings pleads guilty he would likely receive a six month sentence.
+Typical sentencing for charges of that nature, according to legal convention, would mean if Billings pleads guilty he would likely receive a six-month sentence.

 In jail for nearly four months, Billings is expected to receive credit for time served and could be free, likely with conditions attached, as soon as Wednesday.

+Supporters with close contact to Billings, who lives in Alberta, expect his release following a scheduled Wednesday court appearance at 10 a.m.

+On Sunday, Selena Paley, one of the Freedom Central Canada organizers, said she and two other members of Freedom Central Canada were travelling to Ottawa to pick Billings up and support him after his release.

+She asked supporters to come to the Ottawa Courthouse in support of Billings — who she describes as being "integral" to trucker safety during the Ottawa protests and "a man who put a lot on the line during the Freedom Convoy."

 Throughout his detention, Billings, usually through supporters, has continued to solicit funds through his social media accounts and website, selling Freedom Convoy-related merchandise.